 What to do when a child makes a disclosure

-All concerns should be reported to the designated child protection teacher - or in her absence, the deputy designated child protection lead.
+All concerns should be reported to the designated safeguarding lead - or in her absence, the deputy designated safeguarding lead.

 Concerns will be discussed with relevant staff who may have additional information to pool, as soon as is appropriate.